 The second step is to distribute the ballot papers of the vacating MLA to those candidates who have indicated they wish to contest the vacancy, according to the first available preference on each ballot paper.
 For example, a ballot paper that was marked "1-Blue, 2-Vacating MLA", would be counted to "Blue" (if "Blue" is contesting the vacancy).
-Similarly, a ballot paper that was marked "1-Vacating MLA, 2-Black, 3-Blue", would be counted to "Blue" (if "Blue" is contesting the vacancy but "Black" is not).
+Similarly, a ballot paper that was marked "1-Vacating MLA, 2-Black, 3-Blue", would be counted to "Blue" (if "Blue" is contesting the vacancy but "Blue" is contesting the vacancy but "Black" is not).